 Molten Regolith Electrolysis Fig. 8

 In the meantime, a significant amount of the Ararat Robotics team will continue developing the 70-page white paper to include the results of our findings on oxygen extraction using hydrogen fluoride and the several other key methods of resource extraction that we have identified.
-As mentioned earlier it is likely that in August of 2022 we will release the entire white paper for external consumption.
+As mentioned earlier, in August of 2022 release the entire white paper for external consumption.

 After the white paper’s release, Ararat Robotics will begin conducting tests on key technologies.
 Our immediate goal will be to test the aforementioned technologies using a cube satellite which will be launched in the following years.
 After which, Ararat Robotics will launch a robotic mission to the moon to confirm the commercial viability of our business model.